Coffee World

 Coffee World is a Thai restaurant company with hundreds of outlets scattered across India, Bangladesh, Thailand, Indonesia, China, and Sudan.

 Coffee World is a brand of Global Franchise Architects (GFA), a Geneva Switzerland-based company that builds, operates, and franchises a select portfolio of specialty food service brands.
 GFA is part of the Synergia One Group of Companies; a diversified group that consists of companies founded by serial entrepreneur Fred Mouawad and includes the 122-year-old family jewelry business Mouawad.

 History

 Fred Mouawad launched the first Coffee World store in Bangkok, Thailand in 1997.
 By 2004, Mouawad bought out the shares held by his equity partners and formed GFA.
 Today, Coffee World has expanded to over 100 stores in Bangladesh, China, Indonesia, India, and Thailand.

 In 2012, Coffee World launched Coffee World Restaurant as a separate service format that provides a contemporary dining experience to Thailand with over 100 Thai, international, and fusion cuisine dishes to choose from.

 Operations

 Bangladesh

 In 2005, Coffee World opened its doors in Bangladesh with its halal menu.
-There are currently five outlets in Dhanmondi, Banani, Uttara, Gulshan and Farmgate.
+There are currently four outlets in Dhanmondi, Banani, Uttara and Gulshan.
 Unlike their Indian counterparts, they serve beef-related products in all the outlets in Dhaka.
 Accent Group Ltd is the master franchise partner of Coffee World in the country.